Meredithnbayliss/azure-network-protocols/README.md

 </p>
 </p>
 </p>
-In step 8, Re-enable ICMP traffic for the Network Security Group in your Ubuntu VM and back in the Windows 10 VM, observe the ICMP traffic in WireShark and the command line ping activity (should start working again).Finally, stop the ping activity:
+In step 8, Re-enable ICMP traffic for the Network Security Group in our Ubuntu VM and back in the Windows 10 VM, observe the ICMP traffic in WireShark and the command line ping activity (should start working again).Finally, stop the ping activity:
 </p>
 </p>
 </p>